ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

 To summarize, the `VertxDSL` is defined through _keywords_, where a _global_ keyword can be either:
 - a `DSLContext`, exposing new _scoped_ keywords in the form of:
   - public or protected methods;
-  - public or protected type member.
+  - public or protected type members.
-- an _extension method_ provided by some extension of the DSL.
+- an extension method provided by some extension of the DSL.

 > #### From Functional DSL to YAML-like DSL
 >